Table of Contents

 However, it’s important to keep in mind that, when a business defaults on the loan repayment, the personal guarantee may allow the lender to seize personal assets, which could include checking and savings accounts, cars, and even a house.

-Not all unsecured business loans require a personal guarantee or collateral.
-But borrowers may still find that unsecured business loan rates are higher than the interest charged on a secured loan, because the lender is taking on more risk.
-Even without the collateral or personal guarantee, lenders can still take legal recourse when an unsecured loan isn’t repaid.
-They may send outstanding accounts to debt collection or sue to ensure the money gets paid back.
+Unsecured business loan rates are typically higher than the interest charged on a secured loan, because the lender is taking on more risk.
+Even without collateral or a personal guarantee, lenders can still take legal recourse when an unsecured loan isn’t repaid.
+They may send outstanding accounts to debt collection agencies or sue to ensure the money gets paid back.

 Unsecured vs Secured Business Loans